aman1rawat/CNet-v2/README.md

 <h1>Matrix Structure</h1>
 Most of our numerical data will be stored in matrices (2D arrays)<br>
 We will use heap-allcoated arrays, but not in a pointer-to-pointer manner.<br>
-Instead we will have a single pointer pointing to an array of size 'rows X cols'.<br>
+Instead we will have a single pointer pointing to an array of size 'rows X cols'.
 ```
 	struct Matrix{
 		int row, col;
 		float *data;
 	};
 ```
 This will give us:<br>
 > -->Better memory locality and perfromance<br>
 > -->Reduction overhead of allocating mutliple pointers<br>